 If you read my previous article, I wrote about a number of different vitamins that are vital to eye health and eye sight.
 Today I will start my recipe series on an eye superfood that happens to be my favorite to eat and easiest to cook, kale.
 I get my kale at the Whole Foods in Overland Park, KS.
 Kale gives you 354% of your daily value for Vitamin A, 1328% of your daily value for Vitamin K, and 89% of your daily vitamin C needs.
 Pound for pound, kale contains the highest combination of lutein and zeaxanthin which are vital to macular health and age-related macular degeneration prevention, which is why they are highly integrated into macular vitamin supplements.
 Kale also contains isothiocyanates, which have been shown to inhibit carcinogenesis and tumorigenesis; in other words it may help to prevent cancer.
-Without further ado, here is my recipe for crispy kale.
+Without further ado, here is my recipe.

 Time: 20 minutes